gvwilson/sensibleadventures/cloudherd/new.md

 going to see if I can get to know the sergeant a little better.
 And I think you ought to get to know the tiger's boy.
 Let's see if we can find out if they have any other surprises tucked away."

+## Chapter 4: Getting To Know You

+"Oh, Noxy, brush your hair!"
+Indy set her tea down on the table and began to stand.

+"I can do it," Noxy protested.
+"I'm not a baby."
+She dragged the brush she and her mother shared through her hair another few times.
+"Is that better?"

+Her mother sighed, just as her own mother once had.
+"Yes, I suppose.
+Honestly, someone would think you'd been possessed by lightning.
+Now let's get going.
+We don't want to keep them waiting."

+They walked through the village together, squinting against the sharp-edged morning sun.
+The air smelled of pine smoke and fried eggs.
+People were sitting in twos and threes on stools outside their houses wearing goatskin jackets or thick sweaters above sturdy trousers and sturdier boots.
+The men knitted or peeled potatoes while the women picked spiderwebs apart apart and wound the strands onto spools.

+Indy had to stop to answer the same questions every dozen strides.
+How were the soldiers getting on?
+What did they think of the village?
+"We're on our way to ask," she replied over and over again.

+Many of the village's elders didn't bother to hide their unhappiness about their guests, but the only really sour face was Aft's.
+"Has that tiger eaten anyone yet?" he asked, forcing an awl through a scrap of leather.
+"Or is he too busy racing around on rooftops?"

+Noxy felt nearly frantic with impatience by the time she and her mother reached the trading hall where the soldiers had spent the night.
+She knew that talking to people was the most important part of being mayor, and her mother liked doing it anyway, but what if someone else was already showing the tiger's boy around the village?

+She needn't have worried.
+Sergeant Dorbu was sitting on the guesthouse steps with the village's children cross-legged on the stones in front of him.
+Sensy and Rash looked up as Noxy arrived.
+Noxy blinked.
+Had they been holding hands?

+"And this is called a greave," the sergeant said, pointing at the armored front of his boot.
+"It's to protect me from vampire mice.
+See?"
+He tapped it with his fingernail, *clunk*.
+"They could bite that if they wanted, but all they'd do is blunt their teeth."

+"What if they climbed up your leg?" asked Sensy.
+Noxy rolled her eyes.
+Sensy could always be counted on to ask the questions grownups wanted to hear.

+"Ah, well, then I'd---oh, hello, mayor."
+The sergeant stood up, brushing his hands on his kilt.
+"The boy will be out in a heartbeat."

+"Thank you, sergeant," said Indy.
+"My daughter is looking forward to showing him the village.
+I trust you slept well?"

+"Yes, thank you," said the sergeant.
+"Although I..."
+He blinked, then sniffed, then started to say, "Excuse me," but the sneeze came first.
+*Hwah!* One of the younger children giggled, then clapped her hand over her mouth.
+The sergeant blinked and sniffed again.
+"Sorry---too many nights in the rain."

+"Visitors from down below often catch colds in our thin air," said Indy sympathetically.
+"I hope it passes quickly."

+The guesthouse door opened before the sergeant could reply.
+The children scrambled to their feet and stepped back as the tiger padded out into the sunlight.
+He wasn't as big as he'd been in Noxy's troubled dreams during the night, but she still had to stop herself from reaching for her mother's hand.

+Almost unnoticed, his boy slipped out behind him and closed the door.
+Instead of his armor, he wore a plain brown rain cape over his kilt and boots.
+He kept his eyes downcast as the tiger said, "Good morning, mayor."

+"Good morning, respected," Indy replied.
+"I trust you slept well?"

+"Thank you, I did."
+The tiger seemed not to notice that thirty pairs of eyes were staring at him.  *He must be used to it,* Noxy thought.

+Indy waited a moment to see if he would say anything more.
+When he didn't, she smiled and said, "My daughter has asked if you could spare your boy for an hour so that she could show him our village while the other children do their chores."
+Noxy heard Rash mutter something at that.
+"If he would like to---oh dear."
+She stopped mid-sentence as the sergeant took a deep breath and scrunched up his face.
+"Nope," he whooshed a moment later, blinking.
+"That one's not ripe yet."

+"You'd be better in bed than tramping around the countryside, sergeant," Kulbinder rumbled.

+"I agree," said Indy firmly.
+"My mother will make you some lemon ginger tea.
+That will set you right in no time."

+"Thang you," the sergeant said stuffily.
+"Respected, will you---"

+"I am going to explore the forest," the tiger declared.
+"I would rather we were not...surprised...as we were at the ford."
+And with no more ceremony than that, the tiger stood, stretched, and padded off toward the main gate.

+Indy clapped her hands.
+"Right.
+Everyone else, time for chores."
+As the children groaned and got to their feet, the tiger's boy finally raised his eyes to look at Noxy.

+"Hello," he said, stepping down to the cobblestones and bowing ever so slightly.
+"My name is Thokmay.
+I'm pleased to meet you."

+Noxy stuck out her hand.
+"Hi.
+I'm Probably Noxious, but call me Noxy---everyone does."

+The boy hesitated for a heartbeat, then took her hand in a grip much stronger than Noxy had expected.
+She was just as surprised to feel the calluses on his hands.
+He released her hand and gestured toward the gate.
+"After you."